bbierman7/liri-node-app/README.md

       Language of the movie.
       Plot of the movie.
       Actors in the movie.

+      **If no movie is specified, it will output Mr. Nobody

   4) do-what-it-says
       Runs spotify-this-song for "I Want it That Way," which is text found in random.txt.
+      It will also run concert-this and movie-this.

 Because this is a CLI App, it cannot be deployed to GitHub pages or Heroku.
 The link to the demo can be found below.